Should Christians Use AI Chatbots? A Balanced Biblical Perspective

 The Church must lead.
 Christian leaders, you have a responsibility to teach, guide, and protect your congregations from exploitation while helping them wisely engage beneficial technology.
 Don't abdicate this responsibility or assume people will figure it out on their own.

-As I sit here finishing this article, my wife just called me to dinner.
-My kids are waiting.
-My small group meets tonight.
-These real relationships butmessy, time-consuming, inconvenient-are where life happens.
-This is where I practice love, experience grace, and encounter Christ in His people.
+As I finish writing this, my wife just called me to dinner, my kids are waiting, and my small group meets tonight.
+These relationships are messy, slow, and often inconvenient, and they are where life actually happens.
+They are where I practice love, run into grace, and meet Christ in his people.

 AI chatbots have a place in my life.
 They help me code more efficiently, research topics faster, and sometimes explain concepts I'm struggling to understand.
 But they don't have a place at my dinner table.
 They don't belong in my prayer closet, my church pew, or my small group discussions.
 Those spaces are sacred, reserved for God and the people He's placed in my life.